 I Don’t Want to Lose My Lawyer if We Have to Go to Court!

-Collaborative Law is an ideal choice when trust is high and the parties are able to commuicate successfully.
-There are times, however, when try as they might the parties just cannot agree on certain issues and court may become necessary.
+Collaborative law is an ideal choice when trust is high and the parties are able to communicate successfully.
+There are times, however, when the parties just cannot agree on certain issues and court may become necessary.

 In such cases, many clients are often "bonded" to their lawyers in a relationship of trust and do not want to lose them and start all over.
 They are also fearful of the increased cost of starting from scratch with someone else.

 For these situations, cooperative divorce may be the solution.
 Cooperative divorce was founded by a group of lawyers in Wisconsin.
 It is a principles-based and settlement-based process of handling divorce which leaves open the possibility of litigation if absolutely necessary.